phbragam/Chat-app/README.md

 ## Description

-Chat made in Unity using Photon Chat, authentication made in php server hosted in 000WebHost.
+Chat app made in Unity using Photon, authentication made in php server hosted in 000WebHost.

 ### Unity Version